 The Retail Establishment group also recommends that warnings be included on this suggested literature and/or be posted on signage in the retail stores.
 The warnings required would include the following:

+Keep out of reach of children. .

+Should not be used by women who are pregnant or breast feeding.

 There may be health risks associated with consumption of this product.

-This product contains or is infused with marijuana or active compounds of marijuana.

-Should not be used by women who are pregnant or breast feeding.

-Keep out of the reach of children.

 Products containing marijuana can impair concentration, coordination and judgment.
 Do not operate a vehicle or machinery under the influence of this drug.
+Blood levels of THC vary widely and may exceed DUI limits.

 Caution: When eaten or swallowed, the intoxicating effects of this drug may be delayed by 2 or more hours.

+Use of marijuana may be habit-forming and is illegal under federal law

+The combination of alcohol and marijuana effects individuals differently and may intensify impairment.

 The above sponsors further recommend that Nevada should follow Colorado’s model of providing guidance to marijuana retailers relating to consumer education.
 For example Colorado provides a tool kit for retailers, which can be viewed on the following website: http://goodtoknowcolorado.com/retailers.